-STEM DESE CODE #71003

-ASPEN CODE #8650 Term: Full Year
+STEM DESE CODE #71003 ASPEN CODE #8650 Term: Full Year

-g with the science and engineering practices is critical.

-Students reach the initiale school grades, engaging with the science and engineering practices is critical.
+As students reach the middle school grades, engaging with the science and engineering practices is critical.
 Students will make decisions about which content fields they wish to pursue in high school and beyond.
 All eight science and engineering practices are integrated into the standards for grades 5-8 as students not only design and develop models, but analyze data after testing their models.